 Myerstown is a very small borough located in the state of Pennsylvania.
 With a population of 3,140 people and two constituent neighborhoods, Myerstown is the 457th largest community in Pennsylvania.
 Myerstown has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Myerstown is a blue-collar town, with 36.87% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Myerstown is a borough of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Myerstown who work in office and administrative support (12.57%), food service (9.15%), and healthcare (7.54%).
+Because occupations involving physical labor dominate the local economy, Myerstown is generally considered to be a blue-collar town.
+40.00% of the Myerstown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Myerstown is a borough of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Myerstown who work in office and administrative support (14.43%), healthcare (9.97%), and maintenance occupations (5.89%).

-Myerstown is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Myerstown does not have a public transit system used by locals to get to and from work.

-The per capita income in Myerstown in 2010 was $21,276, which is lower middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $85,104 for a family of four.
+The per capita income in Myerstown in 2010 was $21,902, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
+This equates to an annual income of $87,608 for a family of four.
 However, Myerstown contains both very wealthy and poor people as well.

+Myerstown is a somewhat ethnically-diverse borough.
 The people who call Myerstown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Myerstown residents report their race to be White, followed by Asian.
 Myerstown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.88% of the borough’s residents.
-Important ancestries of people in Myerstown include English, Italian, Polish, and Pennsylvania German.
+People of Hispanic or Latino origin account for 11.09% of the borough’s residents.
+Important ancestries of people in Myerstown include Italian, Polish, Pennsylvania German, and English.

 The most common language spoken in Myerstown is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include West Germanic languages and Portuguese.